ljhnsn12/Code101/activity02instructions.md

+## Multiple webpages
+If you are in a group of 4 then you will have two webpages.
+You'll make a second html file in your repl for the second webpage, then you'll link to that second webpage from the first

 ### Building your webpages with HTML

 Take a look at the html code that's been put into Slack as well as your wireframe.